peterhurford/mystery_machine_learning/README.md

 #### Collect the data

-[Optional] Run `compile_transcripts.py` to compile the dataset.
+[Optional] Run `python compile_transcripts.py` to compile the dataset.
 Source transcripts are in the `transcirpts` directory.

 #### Train the Models

+Create an empty cache directory to store models (`mkdir cache`).

-Run `python make_sklearn_models.py` to train the models.
+Then run `python make_sklearn_models.py` to train the models.
 They will create models as `.joblib` files that live in the `cache` directory.

 #### Run the Flask App